doviedob/CardioAR3D/heart_segmentation/README.md

 # MODEL OVERVIEW

 ### Model description
+This model is designed for computed tomography imaging in pediatric patients with aortic coarctational heart disease.
+It was performed using 20 volumes with their respective segmentation masks.
 The model was trained from scratch for seven segments following the instruction from [MONAI Label tutorial](https://www.youtube.com/watch?v=3HTh2dqZqew)

 ### Data
 The data used in this project are private and belong to the CardioVID clinic.
 Instead, it is possible to use public CT data such as those found at [ImageCHD: A 3D Computed Tomography Image Dataset for Classification of Congenital Heart Disease](https://www.kaggle.com/datasets/xiaoweixumedicalai/imagechd)